 Perfect for those cold winter nights in Pyongyang, let your hot-pot broth marinate in the flavours of pork, tofu and an assortment of vegetables.
 When eating at the famous ‘Hot Pot Restaurant’ in Pyongyang, you can add salt, pepper, chili and piles of straight-up powdered MSG (looks like salt but more crystal-y) to your own tastes.

 Don’t think we forgot about Korea’s national dish, kimchi!
 It’s served with literally every meal you’ll eat in North Korea.
-If you haven’t yet got a taste for this bonafide super food of pickled and fermented cabbage, you almost certainly will after your trip to the DPRK.
-With every kimchi served being unique based on the tastes of its ‘kimchi master,’ be sure to take part in the kimchi lesson on our All Koreas Part 2 Tour to create your own perfectly spiced version of this national dish.
+If you haven’t yet got a taste for this bonafide superfood of pickled and fermented cabbage, you almost certainly will after your trip to the DPRK.
+With every kimchi served to be unique based on the tastes of its ‘kimchi master,’ be sure to take part in the kimchi lesson on our All Koreas Part 2 Tour to create your own perfectly spiced version of this national dish.